 The dog takes a sip of his beer, briefly licks his butt, and replies, “What controversy?”

-Similarly, the Adam Franks of the animal behavior community–Jean Donaldson, Nicholas Dodman, Patricia McConnell, Sophia Yin, John Bradshaw, Marc Bekoff, Ian Dunbar and countless others–have not only been in complete agreement on how dogs learn and the most effective and humane methods for training and caring for them for over a decade, but they’ve been presenting, writing, teaching and researching the topic in as many public forums as possible for just as long.
-And yet still, voices throughout the animal welfare community ranging from average uninformed dog owners to self proclaimed animal “advocates” guided by their egos more than their ethics, continue to suggest that there are multiple views to be considered, alternative philosophies to be acknowledged, personal preferences to be respected, and training tools and methods to be “balanced.”
+Similarly, the Adam Franks of the animal behavior community–Bob Bailey, Jean Donaldson, Nicholas Dodman, Patricia McConnell, Sophia Yin, John Bradshaw, Marc Bekoff, Ian Dunbar and countless others–have not only been in agreement on how dogs learn and the most effective and humane methods for training and caring for them for over a decade, but they’ve been presenting, writing, teaching and researching the topic in as many public forums as possible for just as long.
+And yet still, voices throughout the animal welfare community ranging from average uninformed dog owners to self proclaimed animal “advocates” and “trainers” guided by egos rather than ethics, continue to suggest that there are multiple views to be considered, alternative philosophies to be acknowledged, personal preferences to be respected, and methods to be “balanced.”
 And it seems that not only is there no amount of scientific evidence to the contrary that might persuade them, but they seem thoroughly intent on attacking anybody who suggests otherwise–even those pesky experts and scientists.

-Every single contemporary voice with a legitimate claim to the field of dog behavior and training has researched, demonstrated, stated, written and repeated, unequivocally, that punishment-based training and pain-inflicting tools that support such training beliefs have no place in the dog training community and are not only ineffective in comparison to more modern, humane and science-based training methods, but in fact can exacerbate existing behavioral problems, create new ones, and cause irreparable physical and psychological damage to the dogs involved.
+Every single contemporary voice with a legitimate claim to the field of dog behavior and training has researched, demonstrated, stated, written and repeated, unequivocally, that punishment-based training and pain-inflicting tools that support such training beliefs are out of place in the dog and animal training community, and are not only ineffective in comparison to more humane and science-based training methods, but in fact can exacerbate existing behavioral problems, create new ones, and cause physical and psychological damage to the dogs involved.

 And yet I can’t really be angry with the owner of the Doberman.
 Because she is simply a victim and unavoidable outcome of the noise drowning out the astrophysicists of the dog behavior community.
-The noise made by those in the animal welfare field who continue to muddy the waters of dog training with outdated practices, inappropriate tools and egotistically-derived choices.
-(Yes, prong collars are inappropriate training tools, regardless of the handler.
-Every expert cited above thinks so too.)
+The noise made by those in the animal welfare and training fields who continue to muddy the waters of dog training with outdated practices, ineffective tools and egotistically-derived choices.
+(Yes, prong collars are considered outdated and ineffective, regardless of the handler.
+And every expert cited above has written and presented on why.)

-That dog owner had a prong collar on that Doberman and felt the need to hit it in public for looking at another dog because someone, at some point, suggested to her it was a good idea.
+That owner had a prong collar on her dog and felt the need to hit him in public for looking at another dog because someone, at some point, suggested to her it was a good idea.
 Some popular television show told her, “You need to dominate your dog.”
-Some Doberman fanatic on Facebook posted his 500th picture showing his household full of Dobermans just like hers wearing prong collars as though they’re highly coveted canine jewelry.
+Some Doberman fanatic on Facebook posted his 500th video of how he asserts control on walks by jerking the dog’s head into position.
 Some “dog trainer” (with no professional credentials to speak of) told her that it was a good idea to train a reactive dog by taking it to a crowded place and physically forcing it to act as undoglike as possible.
 As long as uninformed dog “advocates” and imposter “trainers” keep talking loudly about things they know very little about while failing to listen to and fully support those who know exactly what they’re talking about, educating the public on dog welfare is a pipe dream.

-We do not have the luxury of picking and choosing which facts and information we’d like to listen to, regardless of what the experts tell us, and then standing in public forums with large audiences and telling them what we think.
-It doesn’t matter how much good you do and what your intentions are if at the end of the day you’re still deliberately clinging to bits and pieces of knowledge and practices that directly contradict everything you’ve set out to accomplish.
+If we want to make a difference for dog welfare, we do not have the luxury of picking and choosing which facts and information we’d like to listen to, regardless of what the experts tell us.
+It doesn’t matter how much good you do and what your intentions are if at the end of the day you’re still deliberately clinging to bits of knowledge and practices that directly contradict everything you’ve set out to accomplish.
 You can’t teach history, call yourself a historian, but ignore vital historical information that is essential in shaping our perception of the world we live in.

 We don’t get to talk about relationship-based training and claim we use positive reinforcement techniques while putting prongs and shock collars on our dogs.
-And we don’t get to act indignant when someone tells us that, as though doing so is a personal choice like picking the color and seat fabric of your automobile, while every single knowledgeable expert in the field has told you you’re wrong.
-Many experts have also tried to explain why cropping ears and docking tails is inappropriate, and interferes with your dog’s ability to communicate through body language, and yet owners and breeders still continue to believe that hacking off their dogs ears and tails (even when done “responsibly” by a licensed vet) is an okay choice to make.
+Many experts have also tried to explain why cropping ears and docking tails is inappropriate, and interferes with your dog’s ability to communicate through body language, and yet owners and breeders still continue to believe that hacking off their dogs’ ears and tails (even when done “responsibly” by a licensed vet) is an okay choice to make.

-To clarify, I fully appreciate and empathize with those out there who are trying their best with their dogs, trying to do right by them, and either don’t yet know, or have just learned, that punishment-based tools and training are not effective or appropriate, but they’re just not in a position yet to make the transition comfortably.
-I get that.
-(I once used prong collars too.)
+To clarify, I fully appreciate and empathize with owners out there who are trying their best with their dogs, trying to do right by them, and either don’t yet know, or have just learned, that punishment-based tools and training are not effective or necessary, but they’re just not in a position yet to make the transition comfortably.
+I totally get that.
+I once used prong collars too.
 And if a prong collar is what makes the difference in keeping a dog out of a shelter, with the understanding that the goal should be a better alternative down the road, no problem.

 This diatribe is directed at those who should know better and yet continue to get on their podium and dominate public forums, claiming that using punishment-based tools like prongs and shock collars is okay as long as you “know what you’re doing.”
-(Nevermind that most of them have no legitimate professional training or expertise in animal behavior or learning theory.
-Those who do, are usually more thoughtful and nuanced with their message.)
+Nevermind that most of these folks have no legitimate professional training or expertise in animal behavior or learning theory.
+Those who do, are usually more thoughtful and nuanced with their message.